OpenEnergyPlatform/open-MaStR/README.rst

 External Resources
 ===================
 Besides open-mastr, some other resources exist that ease the process of working with the Marktstammdatenregister:
-- If you are interested in browsing the MaStR online, check out the github organisation `Marktstammdatenregister.dev <https://github.com/marktstammdatenregister-dev>`_.
 - The `bundesAPI/Marktstammdaten-API <https://github.com/bundesAPI/marktstammdaten-api>`_ is another implementation to access data via an official API.

 Collaboration